BorealisAI/rate_distortion/README.md

 ## Test your own generative models.
 The codebase is also modularized for testing your own decoder-based generative models.
-You need to register your model under [rate_distortion/models/user_models](rate_distortion/models/user_models.py), and register the Hparam object at [rate_distortion/hparams/user_models](rate_distortion/models/user_models.py).
+You need to register your model under [rate_distortion/models/user_models](rate_distortion/models/user_models), and register the Hparam object at [rate_distortion/hparams/user_models](rate_distortion/models/user_models).
 Your model should come with its decoder variance model.x_logvar as a scalar or vector tensor.
 Set **specific_model_path** to the path of your decoder weights.

 ### PyTorch:
 If the generative models is trained in PyTorch, the checkpoint should contain the key "state_dict" as the weights of the model.

 ### Others:
-If the generative models is trained in other framewords, you'll need to manuually bridge and load the weights.
+If the generative models is trained in other frameworks, you'll need to manually bridge and load the weights.
 For example, the AAEs were trained in tensorflow, with the weights saved as numpy, and then loaded as nn.Parameter in PyTorch.
-Refer to[rate_distortion/utils/aae_utils](rate_distortion/utils/aae_utils.py) for more details.
+Refer to[rate_distortion/utils/aad_utils](rate_distortion/utils/aad_utils) for more details.

 ## Detailed Experimental Settings